Damping of dynamical friction force in self-interacting ultralight dark matter and Fornax timing problem: Trajectory and infall time of GC3

 Having determined the dynamical friction force, we could now proceed to the evolution and motion of globular clusters.
 To describe them, we numerically solve the system of differential equations of motion

 where $m_\text{GC}$ is the mass of GC, $l = m_\text{GC}r^2\dot{\phi}$ is the angular momentum, see details in Appendix.

-Setting the initial position of the globular cluster GC3 to be $r_0=1$ kpc and $r_0=1.5$ kpc, zero initial value of its radial velocity, assuming its mass to be $m_\text{GC}=4.98\cdot10^5M_\odot$ \cite{Bar:2021jff}, and solving the equations of motion \eqref{EqMot}, we plot the time dependence of $r(t)$ for the globular cluster GC3 in Fig.~\ref{fig:trajectG} in the Gaussian regime (for several values in the range $3.09\cdot 10^{-22}$~eV $<m<$ $7\cdot 10^{-22}$~eV) and Thomas-Fermi regime Fig.~\ref{fig:trajectTF} (for several values in the range $10^{-21}$~eV $<m<$ $3\cdot 10^{-21}$~eV).
+Setting the initial position of the globular cluster GC3 to be $r_0=1$ kpc and $r_0=1.5$ kpc, zero initial value of its radial velocity, assuming its mass to be $m_\text{GC}=4.98\cdot10^5M_\odot$ \cite{Bar:2021jff}, and solving the equations of motion \eqref{EqMot}, we plot the time dependence of $r(t)$ for the globular cluster GC3 in Fig.\ref{fig:trajectG} in the Gaussian regime (for several values in the range $3.09\cdot 10^{-22}$~eV $<m<$ $7\cdot 10^{-22}$~eV) and Thomas-Fermi regime in Fig.\ref{fig:trajectTF} (for several values in the range $10^{-21}$~eV $<m<$ $3\cdot 10^{-21}$~eV).
+In both regimes, we see that the infall time decreases as mass $m$ grows.

 As one can see, in the Gaussian regime of weak repulsive self-interacting ULDM, which is valid for $3.09\cdot 10^{-22}$~eV $<m\lesssim$ $ 10^{-21}$~eV, we cannot obtain the required time of 12 Gyr for GC3 to move from its assumed initial position $r_0=1$ kpc from the center of the Fornax galaxy to its current position at $r_{GC3}=0.64$ kpc \cite{Bar:2021jff}.
-However, if we assume that GC3 was formed at larger distance, e.g., $r_0=1.5$ kpc, where the density of dark matter and the force of dynamic friction are smaller, then it is possible to explain the observed lifetime of the cluster provided that $m=3.09\cdot 10^{-22}$~eV.
+However, if we assume that GC3 was formed at larger distance, e.g., $r_0=1.5$ kpc, where the density of dark matter and the force of dynamic friction are smaller, then it is possible to explain the observed lifetime of the cluster provided that $m\gtrsim 3.09\cdot 10^{-22}$~eV.
 This value corresponds with $a_\textrm{s} = 0$ and sets the boundary between the regimes of repulsive and attractive self-interaction.
 This means that, for the initial position $r_0=1.5$ kpc, the infall time of GC3 can be explained also for non-interacting (fuzzy) ULDM.

-In the Thomas-Fermi regime of strong repulsive self-interacting ULDM which is valid for $m\gtrsim 10^{-21}$~eV, we can realize the required time of 12 Gyr for GC3 to move from the initial position $r_0=1$ kpc from the center of the Fornax galaxy to its current position at $r_{GC3}=0.64$ kpc provided $m$ is sufficiently large.
-If we assume that GC3 was formed at distance $r_0=1.5$ kpc, then we can explain the lifetime of the cluster for smaller value of ULDM mass $m\approx 2.7\cdot 10^{-21}$ eV.
+For $m\gtrsim 10^{-21}$~eV, the Thomas-Fermi regime of strongly repulsive self-interacting ULDM is realized.
+According to the results of Fig.\ref{fig:trajectTF}, one can see that the maximum time for GC3 to move from the initial position $r_0=1$ kpc from the center of the Fornax galaxy to its current position at $r_{GC3}=0.64$ kpc is only 2 Gyr, and for initial position $r_0=1.5$ kpc is about 9 Gyr for the mass $m=10^{-21}$ eV and decreases as the mass increases.
+Thus, in this case, we cannot provide the necessary infall time.